Since time immemorial, humans have fantasized about discovering a simple solution to turning back the hands of time.

 BeauDerma is claimed to have produced these results, although no clinical references or citations are provided on the product’s website.

-Pro Tip: If you find that a manufacturer continuously claims that their anti-aging product is clinically proven, or you consistently come across images that claim to reflect clinical results, look for citations directly next to these claims.
-Or, scroll down to the bottom of the product’s home page and look for a link that reads something along the lines of “clinical trial.”
+What to Do: If you find that a manufacturer continuously claims that their anti-aging product is clinically proven, or you consistently come across images that claim to reflect clinical results, look for citations directly next to these claims.
+Or, scroll down to the bottom of the product’s website and look for a link that reads something along the lines of “clinical trial.”
 If you don’t find either of these, it could be an indication that these claims are mistruths.

 In fact, even when many of these manufacturers do actually provide “evidence” (e.g. before and after images) that their trial-based anti-aging products work, it’s often just another underhanded marketing tactic that shows how far they’ll go in order to make you believe that their products will provide you with the benefits they claim.